 Dr. Nuttall is accepting graduate students for the 2019-2020 academic year.
 Potential MSU graduate students interested in working Dr. Nuttall are welcome to contact Dr. Nuttall.
 Dr. Nuttall currently mentors doctoral students in Human Development and Family Studies (HDFS) and Psychology.

-Alexandra Ballinger is a first year Ph.D. student in MSU’s clinical psychology program and co-mentored by Dr. Amy Nuttall and Dr. Alytia Levendosky.
+Alexandra Ballinger is a second year Ph.D. student in MSU’s clinical psychology program and co-mentored by Dr. Amy Nuttall and Dr. Alytia Levendosky.
 Alexandra attended UC Santa Barbara and graduated in 2016 with distinction and highest honors in psychology with dual minors in applied psychology and biological anthropology.
 She spent the subsequent two years as a clinical research coordinator in the UC San Francisco Department of Psychiatry.
 There she conducted research on culturally-informed interventions in perinatal psychiatry and worked on a Childhood Trauma Research Program (CTRP) longitudinal study investigating the impact of trauma on women’s experience of pregnancy, attributions of their infants and early behavioral attachment.
 Alexandra’s research interests include perinatal environmental and psychological influences on child development, the role of attachment and working models in parenting behavior.

 Molly Crusse is a sophomore at Michigan State University majoring in Physiology and minoring in Spanish.
 She will graduate from Lyman Briggs College and plans to go to medical school in the hopes of becoming a pediatrician.

 Sahiba Singh is a sophomore in the college of Lyman Briggs, and is pursuing a degree in Neuroscience with a minor in Spanish.
 After graduating she plans to attend a MD/PhD program in hopes of becoming a pediatric neurologist.